-First, consider what you want your duck's main purpose to be.
+First, consider what you want your pet duck's main purpose to be:

 - For eggs and companions.
 If you want them to produce eggs regularly and to be tame and confiding companions, you are best off selecting one of the domestic breeds or species.
 Most domestic ducks originally descend from wild mallards (Anas p. platyrhynchos).
 The exception is the Muscovy duck (Cairina moschata), which is a different species altogether.

 - For decorative ducks.
-However if you want them more as a decorative feature in your garden, you could select one of the wildfowl species which are captive bred and available for sale to the public.
-Popular examples are the Mandarin duck (Aix galericulata) and the red crested pochard (Netta rufina).
-From the pictures above, you can see why these wildfowl species are literally an attractive option.
-You can of course eat the eggs that these produce, but they lay far fewer than a domestic breed.
+If you want them more as a decorative feature in your garden, you could select one of the wildfowl species which are captive bred and available for sale to the public.
+Popular examples are the Mandarin duck (Aix galericulata) and the red-crested pochard (Netta rufina).
+From the pictures above, you can see why these wildfowl species are an attractive option.
+You can, of course, eat the eggs that these ducks produce, but they lay far fewer than a domestic breed.

 The rest of this article will concentrate on the care of domesticated breeds related to the mallard.

 The Best Duck Breeds for Small Gardens

 - A smaller, lighter breed is best in a small garden because they will put less wear and tear on the grassy areas as they walk around.

 - Although we think of them as water birds, many domestic ducks enjoy spending a lot of time wandering about the garden.

 - My personal favourites are the Miniature Silver Appleyard and the Silver Appleyard Bantam, which are similar breeds weighing around 3 lbs each.

 - You could also consider the black East Indian (2 lbs) or call duck (1 1/2 lbs).